 J.d.o.o. and d.o.o. are required to manage all the business books according to the dual accountancy principle.
 Book entries are done when the bill is released and PDV has to be paid even if an invoice isn’t charged on time.
-A licensed accountant is required, either on staff or a third party.
+A licensed accountant is recommended, either on staff or a third party.

 The j.d.o.o. and d.o.o. are obligated to employ at least one employee (a director) whose bruto salary is at least the minimum wage set for directors.
 An employee also has an option to work part-time, but a director must be full time.
 You can see latest minimum wage for directors and employees here.

 Obrt’s owners can choose between these 3 tax schemes: